 - Additional points are awarded if you have a spouse or a common-law partner.

 - Make your partner the primary applicant if he/she has more chances to get a better score than you do in Express Entry profile.

 - If your process in the Express Entry pool has already begun, you cannot change the primary applicant.
-You can create a new profile, with your partner as the primary applicant.

-- If you have an existing job offer from any of the in-demand occupations, you can get up to an additional 200 points.
+- An existing job offer can get up to an additional 200 points.

 - The Labour Market Impact Assessment must recognize the job offer.

-The major factors that determine the CRS score include:
+The major factors that determine the CRS Points for canadian permanent resident include:

 The maximum points you can get based on your skills are:

-- 70 points if you have prior experience within the province of Canada
+- 70 points if you have prior Skilled work experience within the province of Canada

-This factor adds an edge to your application if you make your partner the primary applicant and she has work experience.
+This factor adds an edge to your application if you make your accompanying spouse the primary applicant and she has work experience.
 Under this category, you can gain maximum points of:

 - 10 for your level of education